The originating document has been archived. We cannot confirm the completeness, accuracy and currency of the content.

 - Talk to your healthcare provider before you take medicines.
 Many medicines can harm your baby, especially during early pregnancy.
 Ask your healthcare provider before you take any medicines, including over-the-counter medicines, vitamins, herbs, or food supplements.
 Never use illegal or street drugs while you are pregnant.
 Talk to your healthcare provider if you are having trouble quitting street drugs.

-- Exercise.
+- Exercise as directed.
 Ask your healthcare provider about the best exercise plan for you.
 Exercise may help you feel better and make your labor and delivery easier.

 - Do not use a hot tub or sauna while you are pregnant, especially during your first trimester.
 Hot tubs and saunas may raise your baby's temperature and increase the risk of birth defects.
 It also increases your risk of miscarriage.